 Well, I’ve been meaning to look into Aroma’s status for a while.
 I only got around to doing so last night.
 Today, as I sit in the Rooster in the above photo (both taken by myself), I’m typing up my findings, which I now present.

 This Rooster is Shawn Andrews and her partner Dave Watsons’ second Rooster.
 They now own and manage 3.
-I happen to work not too far away and just happen to find this shop well located in that I can chill here before heading on to work (for a company I detest and which happens to also be a target of BDS).
+I happen to work not too far away and find this shop well located in that I can chill here before heading on to work (for a company I detest and which happens to also be a target of BDS).
 It’s on the 504 streetcar line, a great line for getting to a good variety of coffee shops, chains and indies.
 I came to Toronto in ’93 and watched the indy coffee scene explode.
-There was virtually nothing on the 504 line (east of Yonge St, which is where I am most of the time), which begins at Broadview station at Danforth & Broadview and eventually makes its way down to King and then runs across the city for a long way.
-I forget exactly where it turns around.
+For a long time there was virtually nothing on the 504 line (east of Yonge St, which is where I am most of the time), which begins at Broadview station at Danforth & Broadview and eventually makes its way down to King and then runs across the city for a long way.
+In the last 5 years or so, things have boomed for indy coffee on the 504 line east of Yonge St and elsewhere in TO.

 The coffee here is okay, but coffee elsewhere is often awful.
 There’s not a lot of great coffee out there, for whatever reasons.
 Rooster has its positives and no short of negatives.
 The cold drink selection is crap.
 The eats are awful.
 The communal table is too high.
 Then there are issues with their wifi, which is on and off.
 But, as far as I know, Shawn and Dave aren’t down with murdering and oppressing people in order to steal their land.
 They aren’t racists and would never support those, like Aroma’s owner and founder, Sahar Shefa, who are.